NightfallRollup/nightfall-phase2ceremony/README.md

 - Build the `react` frontend and copy the static page to the S3 bucket
 - Invalidate the cloudfront cache

-# How can I clone this
+# How can I run a ceremony

 As a requirement, you should have already configured: